by Bill McBride on 11/06/2016 10:45:00 AM

 This is a quarterly index that was released last week by the the National Association of Home Builders (NAHB).
 This index is similar to the overall housing market index (HMI).
 The NAHB started this index in Q4 2008 (during the housing bust), so the readings were initially very low

-From the NAHB: 55+ Housing Market Remains Strong in Third Quarter
+From the NAHB: 55+ Housing Market Has Strong Third Quarter Showing

-uilder confidence in the single-family 55+ housing market remains strong in the third quarter of 2015 with a reading of 60, up three points from the previous quarter, according to the National Association of Home Builders' (NAHB) 55+ Housing Market Index (HMI) released today.
-This is the sixth consecutive quarter with a reading above 50.Click on graph for larger image.
+Builders report that the single-family 55+ housing market is holding strong in the third quarter, according to the National Association of Home Builders' (NAHB) 55+ Housing Market Index (HMI) released today.
+The index had a reading of 59, up two points from the previous quarter and the 10th consecutive quarter with a reading above 50.Click on graph for larger image.

 There are two key drivers in addition to the improved economy: 1) there is a large cohort moving into the 55+ group, and 2) the homeownership rate typically increases for people in the 55 to 70 year old age group.
 So demographics should be favorable for the 55+ market.